jackdewinter/pymarkdown/readme.md

 The PyMarkdown project has the following advantages:

 - Consistency
-  - This project can example multiple files and directories with one invocation to ensure that all detected Markdown files adhere to the same set of guidelines.
+  - This project can examine multiple files and directories with one invocation, ensuring that all detected Markdown files adhere to the same guidelines.
 - Portable
-  - The linter runs on any system running Python 3.8 or later with no modifications.
+  - The linter runs on any system running Python 3.8 or later, with no modifications.
 - Standardized
-  - As the parser that powers the linter is GitHub Flavored Markdown (GFM) compliant, it does not have to "guess" how some parsers may handle a given situation.
+  - The parser that powers the linter is GitHub Flavored Markdown (GFM) compliant.
-    It follows clears rules provided by the specification on how to parse the Markdown.
+    Due to that foundation, the parser does not guess how some parsers may handle a given situation, as it has a clear set of rules to follow.
 - Accurate
   - The parser passes all GFM conformance tests and CommonMark conformance tests.
-If there was any doubt as to how a block of Markdown should be parsed, the CommonMark 0.29.2 release was used to determine the correct parsing.
+In test scenarions that were not present in either set of test, the CommonMark 0.29.2 release was used to determine the correct parsing.
 - Flexible
-  - Each Markdown document is parsed into an internal token format, with the preference for writing any rules being to go against that format.
-Where that is not possible, simple regular expressions and algorithms are used on a line-by-line basis.
+  - Each Markdown document is parsed into an internal token format.
+Most of the rules and made more efficient by leveraging this token format.
+Where that is not possible, simple regular expressions and simple algorithms are used on a line-by-line basis.
 - Thoroughly tested
-  - The project currently has over 2700 scenario tests and coverage percentages all over 99%.
+  - The project currently has over 2700 scenario tests and coverage percentages over 99%.
 - Extensible
   - The parser for the project adheres to the GFM specification and most of the rules for the parser leverage the tokens produced by that parser.
 The